dogedogethedoge/class03/README.md

 value of a particular CPU register is `0`).

-With branch instructions, we can implement loops, conditional statements, and case statements.
+With branch instructions, we can implement loops, conditional statements, and choice statements.
 In fact, we only need
 * increment by 1
 * decrement by 1
 * branch on 0